fun33333/HDMS/Docs/02-Roles-and-Permissions.md

   * Add other departments if the issue spans multiple areas.

-  * **Note:** Requester cannot request sub-tickets directly.
+  * **Note:** requestor cannot request sub-tickets directly.
 Only Assignee can request sub-tickets via chat.

 * Stay informed through notifications about: